pedrobenedetti/EEG_Biosemi/README.md

 ## send_mark.m
 Contains MATLAB fuction that sends marks to the ActiveTwo AD-box of the biosemi device.

-## AUT_and_REY.py
-Script designed to make the AUT and REY figure task test.

 # Communication between MATLAB and Python
 - MATLAB R2014b or later required